swentel/indieweb/README.md

 - Checkin: checkin at a location
 - Geocache: log a geocache

-Important: Checkin and Geocache are experimental and use the location property to gather location information, e.g.
+Important: Checkin and Geocache are experimental and use the checkin property with a Geo URI to get the info, e.g.
-geo:51.5258325,-0.1359825,0.0;name=london;h=card;url=https://hwclondon.co.uk
+geo:51.5258325,-0.1359825,0.0;name=london;url=https://hwclondon.co.uk

 Updating existing content is currently limited to change the published status, title and body of nodes and comments.
 You can also query for a list of posts.
 More functionality will be added when this part of the spec matures.